PremThakareitm/AI_resume_generator/resume_frontend/README.md

 - **Frontend (React/Vite)**: Modern UI with landing page and resume generation
 - **Backend (Java Spring Boot)**: AI-powered resume generation API

+## Deployment

+This frontend can be deployed to Vercel:

+1. Update `vercel.json` with your backend URL
+2. Deploy to Vercel through the dashboard or CLI
+3. See the [Vercel Deployment Guide](/vercel-deployment-guide.md) for complete instructions

 ## Getting Started

 ### Prerequisites